-Arlington Heights School District 25 Early Childhood Program is a multi-aged preschool program that provides educational experiences for young children ages three through five years old that are residents of District 25.
+Arlington Heights School District 25 Early Childhood Program is a multi-aged preschool program that provides educational experiences for young children ages three to five years old that are residents of District 25.
 We offer experiences for students that are typically developing, at-risk for learning challenges and have special education needs.
 All students have an opportunity to play and learn together in an accepting and engaging environment using a developmentally-appropriate approach to instruction.

 The Early Childhood Program emphasizes the process of learning through active, hands-on experiences.
 The program provides high quality enrichment experiences for our students, as well as activities and educational opportunities for parents and families throughout the year.

 COMMUNITY PRESCHOOL PROGRAM REGISTRATION

-The Community Preschool program serves children who are progressing at a rate typical for their age.
-The tuition cost for the program is $320 per month.
+Our Community Preschool program serves children who are progressing at a rate typical for their age.
+The tuition cost for the program is $350 per month.
 This is a highly desirable program so we use a lottery system and waitlist to ensure equity.
 If openings are still available, children can be enrolled at any time during the school year.
 Parents/Caregivers will provide transportation to and from school daily.
 Our lottery for the 2024-25 school year is OPEN.
 It will close January 25, 2024 at 4:00 pm.

 PRESCHOOL FOR ALL